pnp/script-samples/scripts/spo-copy-directory-structure-to-sharepoint-list/README.md

 plugin: add-to-gallery
 ---

-# Copies the structure of a directory to a sharepoint list
+# Copies the structure of a directory to a SharePoint list

 ## Summary

-Say we are trying to migrate file shares to Sharepoint.
-We want to get all the individual directories int a SharePoint list so that we can somehow trigger an migration using the SharePoint Migration Manager (https://tenant-admin.sharepoint.com/_layouts/15/online/AdminHome.aspx#/migration/fileshare).
+Say we are trying to migrate file shares to SharePoint.
+We want to get all the individual directories int a SharePoint list so that we can somehow trigger an migration using the SharePoint Migration Manager (https://tenant-admin.SharePoint.com/_layouts/15/online/AdminHome.aspx#/migration/fileshare).

-This script will scan a selectd file share for all folders and create an entry in a sharepoint list for each folder found.
-This list then can be used to trigger migrations on specific folders to specific sharepoint location in a number of different ways.
+This script will scan a selected file share for all folders and create an entry in a SharePoint list for each folder found.
+This list then can be used to trigger migrations on specific folders to specific SharePoint location in a number of different ways.
 (PowerApps,PowerAutomate, SPFX, export to excel.

-Before running the script we must first create a SharePoint list to hold the foldder structure.
+Before running the script we must first create a SharePoint list to hold the folder structure.
 I created an empty list and renamed the Title column to FileSharePath.
-I then added 20 text columns (my directory is 20 levels deep) name Level1...Level20 ande added an index to each (so we can filter on them easily).
+I then added 20 text columns (my directory is 20 levels deep) name Level1...Level20 and added an index to each (so we can filter on them easily).
 I also added a number column called Level that represents the depth in the hierarchy and 3 additional columns (SharePointSite, DocLibrary and DocSubfolder) that a user can enter into the list online to facilitate migrations using the SharePoint Migration Service.

 The final list is shown below:
 ![Example Screenshot](assets/LISTSTRUCTURE.PNG)